 - 3 tablespoons Worcestershire sauce

 - In a large saucepan heat the oil over medium heat, add the onions and cook about 10 minutes until translucent.
-Add the garlic and cook for 1 to 2 minutes then add cocoa powder and all the spices.
+Add the garlic and cook for 1 minute then add cocoa powder and chipotle powder.
 Cook until heated and fragrant, about 1 minute.
-Add the tomato sauce and tomato paste and stir well.
 Add the remaining ingredients and cook uncovered over medium heat for 35 to 40 minutes to concentrate the flavors.

 - Remove saucepan from heat and allow the sauce to cool down for 15 minutes or until no longer steaming hot.
 Working with ½ to 1/3 of the sauce at a time, pour the sauce into a blender and puree until smooth.